1958 Japanese general election

 General elections were held in Japan on 22 May 1958.
 The result was a victory for the Liberal Democratic Party, which won 298 of the 467 seats.
 Voter turnout was 77.0%.

+The Japan Socialist Party only ran 246 candidates.
+The Japanese Communist Party, which strategically withdrew some of its candidates in favor of the JSP in the 1956 elections, ran 114 candidates.

+This election had the highest turnout for a post-war election so far.